serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 Recently we've switched from a memory intensive `fs.readFileSync` implementation to a `fs.createReadStream` implementation for the code zipping (see [#3220](https://github.com/serverless/serverless/pull/3220/files)).

-This change reduced the memory footprint by about ~40% which is important when Serverless is used on low power hardware like CICD systems or virtual machines.
+This change reduced the memory footprint by about ~40% which is important when Serverless is used on low power hardware like CI / CD systems or virtual machines.

 Unfortunately this fix creates another problem.
 Old Node versions tend to keep too many files open which results in an error during the zipping process (see [#3249](https://github.com/serverless/serverless/issues/3249)).